 Asking the question "What’s in My Natural Deodorant?" is a smart place to start.
 There is nothing wrong with smelling nice.
 Unless you're fortunate and have no body odor, you may have to rely on deodorant to do so.
 The good news is that it doesn't have to be the standard stick, there are natural solutions available.
-Natural deodorant may be the best option for you if you wish to avoid certain additives while still smelling great.
+An all natural deodorant may be the best option for you if you wish to avoid certain additives while still smelling great.
 Let's take a look at the substances typically present in natural deodorant and how they assist to eliminate body odor without the use of any harmful chemical.

 - For a variety of reasons, coconut oil is a remarkable ingredient.
 First, it contains antibacterial characteristics that aid in the elimination of microorganisms on your skin.
 Second, it intensely hydrates your skin while also repairing cracks and restoring them.